-The Superintendent or designee will work with all schools and programs to carry out a variety of culturally responsive, evidence-based and, traumainformed practices and strategies for maintaining a safe, calm, and secure school climate.
+The Superintendent or designee will work with all schools and programs to carry out a variety of culturally responsive, evidence-based and trauma-informed practices and strategies for maintaining a safe, calm, and secure school climate.
 The strategies shall focus on:

-- 1. Communicating clear, appropriate, and consistent behavior expectations - 2.
-Educating students on behavior expectations - 3.
-Providing students with tiered supports/interventions - 4.
-Implementing consistent and fair use of consequences - 5.
-Encouraging teachers and staff to examine unconscious bias and its effect on student behavior - 6.
-Eliminating disproportionate uses of discipline actions - 7.
-Continuous review and improvement of discipline practices - 8.
-Fostering teachers' use of trauma-informed and effective classroom management strategies
+- 1. Communicating clear, appropriate, and consistent behavior expectations; - 2.
+Educating students on behavior expectations; - 3.
+Providing students with tiered supports/interventions; - 4.
+Implementing consistent and fair use of consequences; - 5.
+Encouraging teachers and staff to examine their unconscious bias and its effect on interactions with students; - 6.
+Eliminating disproportionate uses of discipline actions; - 7.
+Continuous review and improvement of discipline practices; - 8.
+Fostering teachers' use of trauma-informed and effective classroom management strategies;

 The District recognizes that some students experience disproportionate disciplinary actions in response to their behavior, specifically Latinx students, students with African American or Black, Native American, and Pacific Islander ancestry, English Language Learners, students with disabilities, LGBTQ Continuum students, and students living in poverty.
 The District recognizes that unconscious biases can impact disciplinary decision-making and seeks to eliminate disparities in the use of school and program discipline.
-As stated in our district Racial Educational Equity Policy (2.10.010-P), Portland Public Schools is committed to the success of every student in each of our District.
+As stated in our district Racial Educational Equity Policy (2.10.010-P) and resulting PPS RESJ Framework and Plan, Portland Public Schools understands systemic and cultural racism and the presence of bias in disciplinary actions and is committed to the success of every student in each of our District.
 Schools and programs shall strive to enforce disciplinary rules fairly, equitably, and without discrimination or bias.

-C. Recognizing that student discipline practices are closely related to student achievement, the District expects school practices that reflect racial equity and social justice as foundational values AND:
+- C. Recognizing that student discipline practices are closely related to student achievement, the District expects school practices that reflect racial equity and social justice as foundational values AND: - Incorporate student and family perspective at all levels from policy to enforcement, and engage parents/guardians early in disciplinary processes; - Are trauma-informed and evidence based, resulting in safer schools grounded in equity, improved student achievement, improved student attendance, and fosters student sense of self-efficacy;

-- 1. Incorporate student and family perspective at all levels from policy to enforcement, and engage parents/guardians early in disciplinary processes; - 2.
-Are trauma-informed and evidence based, resulting in safer schools grounded in equity, improved student achievement, improved student attendance, and fosters student sense of self-efficacy; - 3.
-Provide consistency, fairness, and equitable interventions and consequences across all schools and programs in the district; - Eliminate disparities in applying discipline by assuring equitable tiered interventions and consequences across all racial and ethnic groups, by gender, among those with disabilities and other protected classes (see

-1.80.020-P, Non-Discrimination & 2.10.010-P, Racial Educational Equity Policy);

-- Are committed to explicitly identifying disparities in education outcomes for the purpose of targeting areas for action, intervention and investment. - 5.6.
-Define and communicate expectations for student behavior; - 6-7.
+- 3. Provide consistency, fairness, and equitable interventions and consequences across all schools and programs in the district; - 4.
+Eliminate disparities in applying discipline by assuring equitable tiered interventions and consequences across all racial and ethnic groups, by gender, among those with disabilities and other protected classes (see 1.80.020-P, Non-Discrimination & 2.10.010-P, Racial Educational Equity Policy); - 5.
+Are committed to explicitly identifying disparities in education outcomes for the purpose of targeting areas for action, intervention and investment. - 6.
+Define and communicate expectations for student behavior; - 7.
 Define and communicate expectations for staff responsibilities related to student conduct and discipline; - 8.
-Are developmentally appropriate and in accordance with 4.30.025-AD, Discipline of Students with Disabilities; - 7.9.
-Use restorative practices to balance the needs of the student, the needs of those directly affected by a student's behavior, and the needs of the overall school community; - 8.10.
-Facilitate students, staff, parents/guardians and the community working together to provide both academic and non-academic support to students by providing additional and/or differentiated resources to support the success of all students, including students of color.

-D. Since we are all invested in the success of our children, iIt is the shared responsibility of all adults in our school district to ensure that social justice principles are embedded in our schools and that we take the necessary steps to shift our system to meet the needs of students.
-These responsibilities will include personal and professional introspection, acknowledgement of unconscious biases, willingness to learn restorative and trauma-informed practices.
+Are developmentally appropriate and in accordance with 4.30.025-AD, Discipline of Students with Disabilities; - Use restorative practices to balance the needs of the student, the needs of those directly affected by a student's behavior, and the needs of the overall school community; - 10.
+Facilitate students, staff, parents/guardians and the community working together to provide both academic and non-academic support to students by providing additional and/or differentiated resources to support the success of all students, including students of color. - D. Social justice principles must be imbedded in our schools and we must take the necessary steps to shift our system to meet the needs of students.
+These shifts will require personal and professional introspection, acknowledgement of unconscious biases, willingness to learn restorative and trauma-informed practices.